An Exploration of Default Images in Text-to-Image Generation: Method

 \subsection{Input Prompts Likely Triggering Default Images}

-In our initial exploration of the phenomenon of default images, we explored three categories of prompts that could result in a conceptual mismatch between the resulting image and user expectations.
-The first category includes prompts that are likely to confuse the Midjourney model.
-This category includes tokens that were likely not part of the model's training data, such as email addresses, polysemous words, ambiguous topics, and censored words (e.g., political topics).
-While these prompts are valuable for testing the limits of Midjourney’s models, the probability of default images appearing is too low in our experience.
-This causes the prompts of this first category to be unsuitable for our systematic approach for generating default images.
+In our initial exploration of the phenomenon of default images, we explored three categories of prompts that could result in a conceptual mismatch between user expectations and the resulting image.

-The second category involves prompts that are not recognized by the model and lack practical purpose.
-These prompts include, but are not limited to: contextually misleading phrases (e.g., \textit{Einstein’s relativity theology}), random character strings and special characters (e.g. \textit{aölkjnewjbtn} and \textit{\%}), misheard lyrics, and abstract and metaphorical concepts that may not invoke strong imagery (such as \textit{absolute ownership} and \textit{extreme aptitude}).
-While prompts in this category may lead to default images, we excluded them from our analysis due to the limited relevance in real-world applications.
-These prompts do not reflect how users would typically interact with the TTI model, although they are relevant to for future investigations.
+We first tried to `confuse' the model with polysemous words or prompts outside the training data (e.g., e-mail addresses), but the rate of default images was too low.
+We then tried prompts that were likely not recognized by the model and lacked practical purpose, including (but not limited to): contextually misleading phrases (e.g., \textit{Einstein’s relativity theology}), random character strings, emojis, and special characters (e.g., \textit{aölkjnewjbtn} and \textit{\%}), lyrics and misheard lyrics, and abstract and metaphorical concepts that may not invoke strong imagery (e.g., \textit{absolute ownership} and \textit{extreme aptitude}).
+We excluded prompts in this category from further analysis because, although they often trigger default images, they are not intended to produce coherent visual content.
+These prompts often function as stress tests or purposeful creative experiments rather than artistic image generation attempts.
+While these prompts remain important for future investigations into model boundaries and creative prompting strategies, in this work, we focus on default images arising from realistic prompting scenarios, where users aim to generate meaningful images (instead of default images).